Stock market today: Wall Street closes its best week of the year with a quiet end - ExBulletin

 Stock market today: Wall Street closes its best week of the year with a quiet end

-NEW YORK (AP) U.S. stocks closed out their best year yet with a quiet end Friday, remaining near their record highs.
+NEW YORK — U.S. stocks closed out their best year yet with a quiet end Friday, remaining near their record highs.

 Nike is trailing the market after a 6.9% drop.
 It reported stronger last-quarter results than analysts expected, but it is in the midst of several fundamental changes aimed at injecting more novelty into its shoes and other products to make them more popular.